Katze09/Programs-Basic/README.md

 # Programs-Basic
 Programs basic
-Some programs with basic conversions
+Some programs with basic conversions made in java.